otagobioinformaticsspringschool/nanopore/_episodes/03-nanopore-basecalling.md

     - can also call base modifications (e.g., 5mC, 6mA)
     - high accuracy mode (slower) and super-high accuracy mode (even slower) can improve basecalls post-sequencing
  - The software is provided by ONT, and the source code is available via a developer agreement.
- - MANY other machine learning basecallers have been proposed.
  - Output is the standard "FASTQ" format for sequence data.